Apply for monthly invoicing

-- Spending a minimum of $5,000 a month (this can vary by country) for at least three of the last 12 months.
+- Spending a minimum of $5,000 a month (this can vary by country) for any 3 of the last 12 months.

 - Payment terms: How much time you have to pay us after we've issued you an invoice.
 Typically, this is 30 days.